emacsmirror/csv2ledger/README.md

 ### Setting the title ###

 As explained above, by default, `cs2vledger` uses the payee for the title of the ledger entry.
-(In fact, the ledger documentation tends to use the term *payee* for what I call the title.)
-It will use the sender as the title if the user option `c2l-account-holder` matches the payee, provided that option is set.
+However, it will use the sender as the title instead if the user option `c2l-account-holder` matches the payee, provided that option is set.

 The particular function that takes care of this is `c2l-create-title` and it is the first function in `c2l-transaction-modify-functions`.
 You can replace it with a custom function if you want to construct the title differently.